China’s exploration and innovation in common prosperity is of great significance to the country’s economic development and prosperity

 Xiang Bing is Professor of China Business and Globalization and the founding Dean of the Cheung Kong Graduate School of Business (CKGSB).

 All commentaries reflect the personal opinion of the author and are not necessarily the official position of the school and the magazine

 Since 1979, the market economy and global free competition has created unprecedented economic development and wealth creation.
-However, this has also led to massively uneven distribution of income and wealth, a decline in social mobility, and other issues.
+However, this has also led to a massively uneven distribution of income and wealth, and a decline in social mobility, alongside a number of other issues.

-Regarding the uneven distribution of income, the United Nations Development Programme’s 2020 report, Human Development Report 2019, revealed that in 1980 the average pre-tax income of the top 10% of US citizens was 11 times greater than that of the bottom 40%.
-By 2017, this gap had become 27 times bigger.
-In Europe by 2017, the wealth gap has risen from 10 times greater to 12 times.
+Regarding the uneven distribution of income, the UN Development Program’s Human Development Report 2019, revealed that in 1980, the average pre-tax income of the top 10% of US citizens was 11 times greater than that of the bottom 40%.
+By 2017, this gap had become 27 times bigger and in Europe the wealth gap had risen from 10 times greater to 12 times the 1980 level.

-In the post-COVID-19 era, some technology giants have led and shaped the transformation from an offline economy to online, making them primary beneficiaries of the epidemic.
-COVID-19 has accelerated this concentration of wealth.
-According to statistics released by Forbes, the total amount of wealth held by over 2,200 billionaires all over the world rose by USD $1.9 trillion in 2020, an average increase of 20% compared with the end of 2019.
+In the post-COVID-19 era, some technology giants have led and shaped the transformation from an offline economy to online, giving them the opportunity to increase their profits as a direct result of the pandemic.
+COVID-19 has accelerated the concentration of wealth.
+According to statistics released by Forbes, the total amount of wealth held by the over 2,200 billionaires worldwide, rose by $1.9 trillion in 2020, an average increase of 20% compared with the end of 2019.

 China’s promotion of common prosperity is of strategic significance to the stability and long-term development of its economy and social harmony.
 Its experience in this regard could also demonstrate workable policies for solving the issue of unequal distribution of wealth and income.